nmancus1/Crispy-printer-bot/src/Readme.txt

 2. Did the vague assignment instructions frustrate you?
 Why or why not?
 Be specific.

-	The vague assigment intructions did frustrate me a bit.
+	The vague assignment instructions did frustrate me a bit.
 I always like as much detail as possible.
 It is important to understand HOW a user intends to use a program, not just want they need it to do.
-This is why i implemented a versitile program that employed both and interface and an automated option.
+This is why i implemented a versatile program that employed both and interface and an automated option.
 In addition, I attempted to make the program fairly modular, so that if the program wasn't up to expectations, parts of it (objects, etc) could be reused again.